Azure/ResourceModules/docs/wiki/The library - Module design.md

 This resource enables the team responsible for CARML to query the number of deployments of a given template from Azure - and as such get insights into its adoption.

 When using CARML's CI environment you can enable/disable this deployment by switching the `enableDefaultTelemetry` setting in the `settings.json` file in the repository's root.
-This value is automatically injected into each individual deployment that is executed as part of the environment's pipeline.
+This value is automatically injected into each individual deployment that is performed as part of the environment's pipeline.

 When consuming the modules outside of CARML's pipelines you can either
 - Set the parameter to a default value of `'false'`